Thursday, February 10, 2011

 7 Questions For: Author Kathi Appelt

-She is a member of the faculty at Vermont College's Master of Fine Arts program and occasionally teaches creative writing at Texas A&M University.
+She is a member of the faculty at Vermont College's Master of Fine Arts program and occasionally teaches creative writing at Texas A and M University.
 She has two grown children, and lives in Texas with her husband and four cats.
 Her debut novel, The Underneath, was a National Book Award finalist and a Newbery Honor book.
 She is also the author of Keeper.

 Click here to read my review of The Underneath.